-- 2.3.10 The peak of construction is likely to be during the mobilising and earthworks phase, which will have an approximate duration of four months.
-In terms of HGVs, it is estimated there would be a peak of up to 15 HGV deliveries (including waste removal) per day during this phase which will result in 30 two-way HGVs, (15 inbound and 15 outbound). - 2.3.11 As identified in Table 2-2, there is expected to be one AIL movement associated with the transformer being delivered to the Bryncir Works site.
+- Slurry tankers; and - Pipe welding equipment. - 2.3.9 The peak of construction is likely to occur during the mobilising and earthworks phase, which is anticipated to have an approximate duration of 40 months.
+In terms of HGVs, it is estimated there would be a peak of up to 50 inbound and 50 outbound HGV movements per day (including waste removal), resulting in a total of 100 two-way HGV movements during this phase. - 2.3.10 There is expected to be AIL deliveries associated with the delivery of large cable drums to the Glaslyn works site.